 Creating a map for PowerPoint brings your slides to life, especially if you are telling a story with your data.
 From the text, icons, and images to flowcharts, videos, and heat maps, PowerPoint can help you communicate a concept, a process, or a data set in an easy-to-understand and exciting way.

 PowerPoint is the leading presentation software, but you can achieve the same results with Google Slides or Keynote and others.
 Powerpoint limits your words to 40 for a good reason; visuals work better.
-Up to 80% of human learning is through visuals; maps are a perfect addition to your presentation toolbox.
+Up to 80% of human learning is through visuals; mapping software is a perfect addition to your presentation toolbox.
 Maps like:

 - Sales and service territory maps